Appendix B. Using KVM Virtualization on Multiple Architectures

 usb-tablet, are not supported.

-On POWER8 systems, the host machine must run in single-threaded mode to support guests.
+- On IBM POWER8 systems, the host machine must run in single-threaded mode to support guests.
 This is automatically configured if the qemu-kvm-ma packages are installed.
-However, guests running on a single-threaded hosts can still use multiple threads.
+However, guests running on single-threaded hosts can still use multiple threads.

 - When an IBM POWER virtual machine (VM) running on a RHEL 7 host is configured with a NUMA node that uses zero memory (